SDA Doctrine versus Bible Truth: Ellen White

+Any believer in Christ who has the New Testament has the "testimony of Jesus."
 For a deeper study on the meaning of the "testimony of Jesus," click here.

 Bible Truth about Ellen White

-The Bible commands us to "test" the prophets to determine whether or not they are sent by God (see 1 John 4:1).
+The Bible commands believers to "test" the prophets to determine whether or not they are sent by God (see 1 John 4:1).
 Mrs. White penned over 100,000 pages of writings, so there is plenty to test.
 The Bible provides seven specific tests of a prophet and much research has been undertaken to determine whether or not Mrs. White passed those Biblical tests.
 The weight of that collective evidence indicates that Mrs. White failed most of the seven Biblical tests of a prophet.
 The evidence is far too extensive to properly cover in this format, so please click on the following link to examine the evidence for yourself: Ellen White and the Biblical Tests of a Prophet.